LesFerch/RightClickTools/doc/v2/README.md

 Select the action you wish to perform.
 If nothing happens, then the Exe was likely moved after running Setup.
 In that case, run **Setup.exe** again.

-You can also double-click Right-Click Tools to run it direcly without installation.
+You can also double-click Right-Click Tools to run it directly without installation.
 See the [Launcher](#launcher) section for configuration options.

 **Notes**:
 - Clicking the **`X`** in any dialog means _do nothing_.
 Therefore, there's no need for "No" or "Cancel" buttons.
 - Since Right-Click Tools is a .Net application, there can be some delay on first run of some menu items.
-Also Windows Defender (or other AV software) can add delays to intial launches as it scans the components.
+Also Windows Defender (or other AV software) can add delays to initial launches as it scans the components.
 - If the current user is an "Administrator", running a tool as Administrator elevates the current user and therefore runs within the current user's profile.
 - If the current user is a "Standard" user, running a tool as Administrator will prompt for a login and therefore run in the profile of the newly logged in administrator user.
 - TrustedInstaller is useful for accessing and making changes in protected folders, such as **WindowsApps**.
 Use with care.